The Original Meaning of Eucharist

 Reviewing Wright’s Universal Apologia: Part 9

 This the ninth in a series reviewing John C. Wright’s A Universal Apologia for the Catholic Church.
 See the index.
 The Problem We now delve into the question of the Roman Catholic Eucharist.
-Wright explains: The sixth point I encountered was the question of the Host.
-I had noticed that various non-Catholic denominations …
+Wright explains: And indeed, the Protestants and Anabaptists believe that bread and wine are symbols of Christ’s body and …